What is customer engagement?

 Amazon Web Services links engagement with loyalty, and frames it as a business-led activity:

-Customer engagement refers to the practices that organisations employ to keep users coming back to their applications.
+Customer engagement strategy refers to the practices that organisations employ to keep users coming back to their applications.
 Maximising customer engagement is vital in today’s digital marketplace, where an ever-increasing number of brands are competing for a finite amount of customer attention.

 Customer engagement is the emotional connection between a customer and a brand.
 Broadly speaking, customer engagement (CE), or customer-brand engagement (CBE) is the customer’s relationship with a business.
 When we look at customer engagement we’re exploring the quality of that relationship – positive or negative – how customer participation occurs, and how often it happens.